Italian fortifications on the Austro-Hungarian border: 1915-1916 on the Asiago plateau

-The first shot fired after Italy's declaration of war was from Fort Verena, which opened fire on Fort Lusern with its four 149mm cannon.
+The first shot fired after Italy's declaration of war was from Forte Verena, which opened fire on Fort Lusern with its four 149mm cannon.
 The bombardment lasted from 24 May to 12 June, when the Austrians surrendered, but nearby Austrian forts rallied to its defence and pushed the Italians back.

 Fort Campolongo was built to counter the Austrian strongpoint Fort Verle.
 It too had four 149mm cannon.
 Bringing up additional artillery, the Italians were able to virtually destroy Fort Verle, but were still unable to take it with their infantry because of the maze of trenches and barbed wire that surrounded it.

 On 12 June 1915 an Austrian barrage struck Forte Verena, causing the deaths of 44 soldiers.
 Given the damage and weakness of the structure, the Italian High Command decided to abandon it.
 On May 22, 1916, during the Battle of Asiago, it was occupied by the Austrians.

 In July 1915 Fort Campolongo was also severely damaged by an 305mm Austro-Hungarian Škoda mortar and it was almost completely destroyed on May 15, 1916, by the shells of a 380mm howitzer (called "Barbara") positioned near Fort Lusern at the start of the Asiago offensive.
 On May 22, 1916, it was occupied by the Austrians who then held it until the end of the war.